 What are The Other Dangers of Love Addiction

-Love addiction doesn't just impact people in romantic entanglements.
-It has rippling effects that can cause harm to other people, and make it difficult for the person who is struggling to lead a normal life.
+Love addiction doesn’t just impact people in a romantic relationship.
+It has rippling effects that can cause harm to other people and make it difficult for the person who is struggling to lead a normal life.

 Difficulty at Work

 The level of fixation that love addiction involves can make basic functioning difficult.
 Someone struggling with love addiction may miss work to spend time with the object of their obsession or track their movements.
-When they are at work, their performance may be poor as they struggle with fixation, sadness, and anxiety.
+When they are at work, their performance may be poor as they struggle with fixation, sadness, anxiety, or the pain of ended relationships and resulting self-esteem issues.

 Inability to Remain Connected to Family and Friends